 Air-conditioning ensures our comfort and is an integral part of our current way of life.
 Yet, what are its effects on health?

-It is recognized that air-conditioning probably provides more advantages than inconveniences for humans.
-This is the reason for its undeniable popularity, especially during summer .
-Who hasn't already frantically searched for that instant cool refreshing sensation provided by air-conditioning?
+It is recognized that air-conditioning probably provides more advantages than inconveniences for people.
+This is why it is so popular, especially during summer.
+Who hasn't frantically searched for the instant cool refreshing sensation provided by air-conditioning?

 Whether air-conditioning is beneficial or harmful depends on a number of factors, such as: